SOFTWARE

 The security of the virtualization on the Nodegrid is addressed in two ways:

-- the security of the VM itself, provided by the vendor of the VM (for instance, Palo Alto Networks).
+• The security of the VM itself, provided by the vendor of the VM (for instance, Palo Alto Networks).

-- the security of the hypervisor.
+• The security of the hypervisor.
 The hypervisors supported on the Nodegrid are KVM and Docker.
 KVM is a Linux module, and for Docker, the Nodegrid uses the Linux version of that platform.
 Both are tested and secured as the other Linux components of the box and are subject to Qualys Vulnerability tests (cf section § Qualys Vulnerability Scan).

 Reference documents